jedlimlx/Cellular-Automaton-Viewer/wiki/Building-CAViewer.md

 * javatuples for tuples
 * Json-Java for reading and writing to *.json files
 * Jackson for serialising and deserialising objects to *.json files
-* ND4J for efficient giffing
-* And many other libraries that are needed by other libraries.

 ## Compiling from Source
 CAViewer v2 uses Gradle as a build system.